-Dr. Rinnert , the Vice Chairman for Education and Faculty Development and an Associate Professor of Clinical Emergency Medicine in the Department of Emergency Medicine at SUNY Downstate / Kings County Hospital.
-Dr. Rinnert iis currently serving as Interim Residency Director.
+Dr. Rinnert , the Vice Chairman for Education and Faculty Development and Professor of Clinical Emergency Medicine in the Department of Emergency Medicine at SUNY Downstate / Kings County Hospital, is also the Residency Director for our EM categorical program.
 Born in Germany he spent a large part of his childhood in Turkey.
 After graduating from the Free University of Berlin, Germany, in 1984, he immigrated to the US in 1986.
 He completed residencies in Internal Medicine at SUNY Downstate and Emergency Medicine at Lincoln Hospital in the Bronx.
 Dr. Rinnert joined the Downstate community as a faculty member in 1994.
 He soon became intricately involved in establishing an Emergency Medicine Residency at Kings County Hospital / SUNY Downstate.
 His tenure was only interrupted by a mission with Doctors without Borders in 1996/1997.
-From 1999 to 2007 he served as a residency program director.
+From 1999 to 2007, he served his first term as the residency program director.

 As a Vice Chairman he oversees a faculty of 70 attendings within 15 departmental subdivisions.
 Outside the department his activities include chairman of the Kings County Research Review Committee, Chair of the Advanced Learning Resource Center Committee charged with the development of a integrated campus-wide center for advanced learning and collaboration, and chair of the "FAPS" Committee (Faculty and Professional Staff Personnel Policies, Promotions and Appointments Sub-Committee), a subcommittee of the faculty and staff Executive Committee.
 This committee has been very active in pursuing faculty development ideas at SUNY Downstate, ultimately attempting to create a faculty development center.

-Outside of SUNY, Dr. Rinnert has been involved on a national level at the Council of Residency Directors for Emergency Medicine (CORD EM) where he founded and presently chairs a committee in charge of reviewing the Program Information Form (PIF) and Residency Program Requirements for Emergency Medicine, in relation to relevance, quality outcomes and changes in medicine.
+Outside of SUNY, Dr. Rinnert has been involved on a national level at the Council of Residency Directors for Emergency Medicine (CORD EM) where he founded a committee in charge of reviewing the Program Information Form (PIF) and Residency Program Requirements for Emergency Medicine, in relation to relevance, quality outcomes, and changes in medicine.